huaminghuangtw/Evergreen-Notes/Permanent-Notes/cultivate-a-strong-bias-towards-action.md

 ---

 # Stop Gathering More Information And Start Acting On The Information You Already Have.

+> _“Wanting more information is often just a form of procrastination.” — Russ Roberts_

 * Information is abundant, action is hard.
 Execution is everything.
 * Ideas are easy.
 It’s the execution of ideas that really separates the sheep from the goats.